Is there a light at the end of the tunnel?

 (The Tunnel-Diode, that is)

-The conclusion is that a tunnel diode is nothing but a heavily doped diode that operates as an amplifier in its saturation region.
+The conclusion is that a tunnel-diode is nothing but a heavily doped diode that operates as an amplifier in its saturation region.

 I apologize for demystifying yet another myth of quantum physics and for proposing a simple (